Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Background on creativity evaluation

-In the era of LLMs, as LLMs are increasingly applied to creative tasks such as story writing~\citep{fan2018, akoury2020, gomez2023} and music composition~\citep{ding2024songcomposerlargelanguagemodel, parker2024, yuan2024chatmusician}, the range of evaluation metrics has expanded accordingly.
-Automated creativity measures, including linguistic diversity~\citep{li2016, lu2025salieri, liu2024infinigramscalingunboundedngram, shaib2024}, text perplexity~\citep{fan2018}, and LLM-based judgment~\citep{ruan2025, ye2024, lin2024}, offer scalable alternatives to human assessment.
-However, these automated creativity measures have limitations in capturing deeper aspects of creativity.
-Notably, LLM-based evaluation is susceptible to biases, such as positional bias and preference for model-generated outputs~\citep{shi2024, panickssery2024, ye2024bias}, raising concerns about its reliability.
-A significant gap remains in developing automated methods that can assess conceptual creativity beyond surface-level features.
+As LLMs are increasingly applied to creative domains such as story writing~\citep{fan2018, akoury2020, gomez2023} and music composition~\citep{ding2024songcomposerlargelanguagemodel, parker2024, yuan2024chatmusician}, several benchmarks have been introduced to assess their creative capacity~\citep{lu2024benchmarking, zhang2025noveltybench, atmakuru2024cs4}.
+These benchmarks provide system-level comparisons across models.
+Our focus, however, is on the level of individual outputs: developing automatic metrics that can assess creativity in open-ended settings beyond the constraints of predefined tasks.

-Previous studies that have attempted to evaluate the creativity of LLM outputs through human evaluation, either through adaptations of these traditional tests \citep{chakrabarty2024, tian2024a, lu2024llm} or more open-ended approaches \citep{mirowski}, generally conclude that LLM-generated content is still less creative compared to human-produced works.
-However, these approaches require careful tailoring of evaluation methods to specific domains of creativity.
+Automated measures including linguistic diversity~\citep{li2016, lu2025salieri, liu2024infinigramscalingunboundedngram, shaib2024}, text perplexity~\citep{fan2018}, and LLM-based judgment~\citep{ruan2025, ye2024, lin2024, pai2026billy} have been proposed as scalable alternatives to human assessment.
+However, LLM-based evaluation is susceptible to biases such as positional bias and preference for model-generated outputs~\citep{shi2024, panickssery2024, ye2024bias}, and few works have examined whether these metrics meaningfully capture conceptual novelty, which is a gap we address in this study.

-In this work, we aim to systematically examine, analyze, and compare existing creativity measures across diverse creative domains.
-Rather than introducing a new metric or optimizing specific creativity benchmarks, our study provides a comprehensive evaluation of current approaches, highlighting their strengths, limitations, and applicability.
-By offering a rigorous analysis, we seek to inform future research and guide the development of more effective creativity assessment methods.
+To close this gap, our framework analyzes creativity through a technical segmentation at the token, phrase, and overall levels, complementing prior work that draws on human judgments using adapted psychological tests~\citep{chakrabarty2024, tian2024a, lu2024llm} or qualitative frameworks emphasizing surprise, diversity, and novelty~\citep{ismayilzada2024evaluating, ismayilzada2025creative}.
+By systematically examining existing measures across diverse creative domains, we provide an interpretable foundation for systematic, automated analysis and guide the development of more effective assessment methods for future research.